What Home Equity Is and Why It's a Valuable Long-Term Investment

 Appreciation

-U.S. house prices rose 6.6% between the first quarters of 2023 and 2024, according to the Federal Housing Finance Agency (FHFA) House Price Index (FHFA HPI®).
+U.S. house prices rose 2.9% from the first quarters of 2024 to 2025, according to the Federal Housing Finance Agency (FHFA) House Price Index (FHFA HPI®).
 As the value of your home increases, the amount of equity you have increases along with it.

 The economic period when you purchased your home might also impact the way you understand its current value.
 For instance, home prices spiked during the pandemic.
-From 2012-2020, the national average for home appreciation was 2.88%.
+From 2012 to 2020, the national average for home appreciation was 2.88%.

 The most common factors that impact a home’s value include:

-- The housing market: The conditions of the housing market can impact your home’s appreciation.
+- The housing market: The conditions of the market can impact your home’s appreciation.
 Supply and demand play a key role in appreciation trends.
-In a seller’s market, home appreciation typically increases, while a buyer’s market may lead to home values staying the same or decreasing over time.
+In a seller’s market, home appreciation typically increases, while a buyer’s market might lead to home values staying the same or decreasing over time.

-- Location: The location of your home will also impact its appreciation.
-Appreciation can vary between cities, neighborhoods and even property types.
-Job availability, weather, quality of schools and tax burden are factors that can influence what region, state or neighborhood buyers will be attracted to.
+- Location: The location of your home will also impact its appreciation, which can vary between cities, neighborhoods, even property types.
+Job availability, weather, quality of schools and tax burden are factors that can influence what region, state or neighborhood to which buyers will be attracted.

 Home improvements can add value to your home and increase equity